 - Track item ID

-- A screenshot or name of the company that has raised a claim (*E.g. AdRev)
+- A screenshot or name of the CID admin that has raised a claim:

 How to Avoid Demonetization

-While it’s almost never something to worry about, it can be frustrating when you receive a Content ID claim, especially if you’re planning on monetizing your video.
-In order to prevent demonetization moving forward, Pond5 suggests uploaders initially publish their videos as “Private” or "Unlisted" as opposed to “Public.”
-By taking this step you’re ensuring that if you do receive a claim, you should be able to resolve it before missing out on any monetization opportunities.
+While it is almost never something to worry about, it can be frustrating when you receive a Content ID claim, especially if you are planning on monetizing your video.
+In order to prevent demonetization moving forward, Pond5 suggests uploaders initially publish their videos as "Unlisted" as opposed to “Public.”
+By taking this step you are ensuring that if you do receive a claim, you should be able to resolve it before missing out on any monetization opportunities.